 - Moving the affected joints will often become very difficult

 - Swelling of the bursa will often occur which is usually what leads a restriction in movement of the joints that are affected

 - To name the joints of the body that this type of condition can cause problems with includes the hands, feet, shoulders, knees, wrists, and elbows.

 Types of Bursitis that are Commonly Suffered

 This is a painful condition that can affect several different areas of the body.
-The specific symptoms a person might suffer depend a great deal on the area of the body this condition occurs.
+The specific symptoms a person might suffer depend on a great deal on the area of the body this condition occurs.
 A few of these are as follows —

-The medical term that is used to describe this condition is retrocalcanea bursitis.
+The medical term that is used to describe this condition is retrocalcaneal bursitis.
 When inflammation is caused to the bursa that is located in the ankle and close to the Achilles tendon, this is the type of bursitis that occurs.
 Ice skaters, women, and young athletes are frequently the people that suffer from this form of bursitis.
-In most cases it is caused by excessive walking or when shoes of poor design are worn.
+In most cases, it is caused by excessive walking or when shoes of poor design are worn.
 This also includes high heels.

 Subdeltoid bursa is the medical term used for this form of bursitis.
 When this kind of injury is suffered it causes the supraspinatus tendon to become separated from the deltoid muscle and the boneís top layer.
 Pain from this injury is usually felt in the shoulderís front or side portion as swelling begins.
 Other symptoms include redness, increased levels of pain during the night, localized tenderness, and mobility that is restricted.

 Also referred to as prepatellar bursitis, this condition affects the kneecapís front portion, and it normally occurs from chronic trauma or when the knee has suffered a severe blow.
 Simple movements like walking or kneeling can cause an extreme amount of pain.
 It can take anywhere from 7 to 10 days for inflammation of the knee to occur.